-Macro environment is the vision of the market on a global scale.
-It analyses which future trends could change the demand and market behaviour, i.e. all factors that we are not able to manage, but will impact our product or organization.
+Macro-environment is the view of the market in the worldwide scale.
+It analyses which future trends could change the demand and market behaviour, which means all the factors that we are not able to manage but which will impact in our product or on the processes of organization.
 A variant of the PEST analysis is the PESTLE analysis.
-PESTLE is a really useful framework to assemble for a start-up company or when entering a foreign market.
-The PESTLE analysis consists of Political, Economical, Social, Technological, Legal and Environmental macro-environmental factors that must be taken into account for a marketing analysis.
-[CIPD, 2020].
-These factors can be divided into Opportunities and Threats and can be used as a basis for the SWOT matrix.
+PESTLE is a really useful framework to assemble for the starting company or entering a foreign market.
+The PESTLE analysis consists of Political, Economical, Social, Legal and Environmental macro environmental factors to be taken into consideration for a marketing analysis [CIPD, 2020].
+These factors can be divided into Opportunities and Threats and be used as the base for SWOT matrix.